uvaiskarni/uvaiskarni.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-  Continuous frame of sequence illustrating how well ID switch are handled by SORT-OH
+  Continuous frame of sequence illustrating how well ID switch are handled by SORT-OH.
 </div>